BlockAndJerrys/block-and-jerrys/README.md

 # Block and Jerry's

+*NOTE:* Work in progress... gearing up for mainnet launch.

 Motivated by [Starblocks](https://starblocks.acinq.co/#/), I wanted to offer the world a dessert to compliment their testnet coffee.
 Using Lighting Lab's [LND](https://github.com/lightningnetwork/lnd) as my gateway to the Lightning Network, I built a React front end to generate invoices for ice cream on top of my LND node.

 ## How to Run